-Homemade Honey Buns Recipe
+Homemade Honey Buns Recipe (Just Like the Corner Store)

 These homemade honey buns remind me of my high school days when I used to grab one for a quarter before school.
 Am I aging myself with that memory?
 LOL These cinnamon-infused delights, with their golden-brown exteriors and sticky-sweet glaze, are a yummy sweet treat and so good for anytime.